Tuition fee €3,500 per year

 Overview

-The degree course in Economics aims to provide a university level education characterized by an overview of both macroeconomic phenomena and those related to the activities of individual operators (industries, financial and service companies, national and international public bodies).
+The Bachelor’s Degree in Economics aims to provide university-level education characterized by a comprehensive understanding of both macroeconomic phenomena and the activities of individual economic operators, such as industries, financial and service companies, and national and international public institutions.

-The course concludes with an internship or substitute activity, aimed at facilitating entry into the world of work, completing the curriculum of studies with participation in cycles of thematic seminars, or the completion of a personal experience research under the supervision of a teacher.
+The program concludes with an internship or equivalent activity, aimed at facilitating entry into the labor market, enhancing the academic curriculum through participation in thematic seminar cycles, or completing a personal research project under the supervision of a faculty member.

-The degree course in Economics also provides the knowledge and skills needed to undertake second level degree courses or first level master’s courses.
+The Degree Course in Economics also provides the knowledge and skills necessary to pursue second-level degree programs or first-level Master’s courses.

 Programme structure